Essayons (1868 ship): Operating history

 Essayons began dredging the Southwest Pass channel in the mouth of the Mississippi on September 19, 1868.
 She immediately broke down.
 The ship was plagued with mechanical troubles in her early days, at one point breaking off all four blades of her dredging propeller.
 With so much time idle for repairs, she worked only 68 days in her first ten months in New Orleans.
 In 1869 she began dredging a different channel into the Mississippi, Pass a l'Outre, and managed to deepen it to 17 ft.
 Shippers still preferred Southwest Pass, however, and in 1870 Essayons was returned there.
 She was able to dig a channel up to 18 ft deep at times, but the river would sometimes silt up again overnight.
-On July 11, 1870 Congress appropriated a further $300,000 to maintain the mouth of the Mississippi.
+On July 11, 1870, Congress appropriated a further $300,000 to maintain the mouth of the Mississippi.
 A portion of this money went towards repairs on Essayons with much of the rest paying for McAlester, a second Corps of Engineers dredge boat based on Essayons design.

 Even when the ship was operational, she was unable to make much progress both due to the inefficiency of agitation dredging and the fact that she was frequently called away to tow ships that had gone aground while attempting to cross the bar.
-In May of 1875, she interrupted her dredging of Pass a l'Outre to assist nine different grounded vessels.
+In May 1875, she interrupted her dredging of Pass a l'Outre to assist nine different grounded vessels.
 Despite the addition of McAlester, a channel between New Orleans and the sea could not be reliably maintained.
 As many as fifty ships at a time anchored off Southwest Pass waiting for dredging to cut through sandbars.
 Shipping traffic declined and while the Corps of Engineers remained loyal to its dredges, frustrated shippers, and Congress began to search for other solutions.

 A series of jetties were built which channelized the river.
 This arrangement proved easier to maintain.
-On August 14, 1876 Congress approved spending up to $100,000 to dredge the Southwest Pass until there was a channel 18 ft deep.
+On August 14, 1876, Congress approved spending up to $100,000 to dredge the Southwest Pass until there was a channel 18 ft deep.
 On August 27, 1877, inside the new jetties, this depth was attained and dredging was suspended.
 Eassyons was sent to Sabine Pass, Texas to dredge that channel.
 Here, after some early difficulties, she was more successful than she had been at the Mississippi, digging a channel 19 ft deep.